etattershall/outreach-code/README.md

                  ALICE

-Alice is a chatbot that simulates a three year old.
+Alice is a chatbot that simulates the conversational skills of a three year old.
 This code was created for demonstration and teaching purposes for STFC's Summer Coding Week 2017.

 ## Requirements
 - Python 2 or 3